lfit/releng-global-jjb/docs/jjb/lf-maven-jobs.rst

 :Required Parameters:

     :maven-versions-plugin: Whether to call Maven versions plugin or not. (default: false)
+    :version-properties-file: Name and path of the version properties file.
+        (default: version.properties)
     :mvn-version: Version of Maven to execute Sonar with.
     :mvn-pom: Location of pom.xml.
     :mvn-settings: Maven settings.xml file containing credentials to use.